Helium: Modern extraction and distribution

-An estimated 54 e9ft3 deposit of helium was found in Tanzania in 2016.
-A large-scale helium plant was opened in Ningxia, China in 2020.
+An estimated 54 e9ft3 deposit of helium was found in Tanzania in 2016, and a large-scale helium plant was opened in Ningxia, China in 2020.

-In the United States, most helium is extracted from natural gas of the Hugoton and nearby gas fields in Kansas, Oklahoma, and the Panhandle Field in Texas.
-Much of this gas was once sent by pipeline to the National Helium Reserve, but since 2005 this reserve is being depleted and sold off, and is expected to be largely depleted by 2021, under the October 2013 Responsible Helium Administration and Stewardship Act (H.R.
+In the United States, most helium is extracted from the natural gas of the Hugoton and nearby gas fields in Kansas, Oklahoma, and the Panhandle Field in Texas.
+Much of this gas was once sent by pipeline to the National Helium Reserve, but since 2005, this reserve has been depleted and sold off, and it was expected to be largely depleted by 2021 under the October 2013 Responsible Helium Administration and Stewardship Act (H.R.
 527).
+Despite efforts to sell the remaining reserve in 2021, the remnants of the National Helium Reserve were auctioned off by the Bureau of Land Management over the course of 3 years.
+It was finally sold to Messer Group on June 27, 2024.
+The helium fields of the western United States are emerging as an alternate source of helium supply, particularly those of the "Four Corners" region (the states of Arizona, Colorado, New Mexico and Utah).

 Diffusion of crude natural gas through special semipermeable membranes and other barriers is another method to recover and purify helium.
-In 1996, the U.S. had proven helium reserves, in such gas well complexes, of about 147 billion standard cubic feet (4.2 billion SCM).
+In 1996, the U.S. had proven helium reserves in such gas well complexes of about 147 billion standard cubic feet (4.2 billion SCM).
 At rates of use at that time (72 million SCM per year in the U.S.; see pie chart below) this would have been enough helium for about 58 years of U.S. use, and less than this (perhaps 80% of the time) at world use rates, although factors in saving and processing impact effective reserve numbers.

-Helium must be extracted from natural gas because it is present in air at only a fraction of that of neon, yet the demand for it is far higher.
-It is estimated that if all neon production were retooled to save helium, 0.1% of the world's helium demands would be satisfied.
-Similarly, only 1% of the world's helium demands could be satisfied by re-tooling all air distillation plants.
-Helium can be synthesized by bombardment of lithium or boron with high-velocity protons, or by bombardment of lithium with deuterons, but these processes are a completely uneconomical method of production.